the '70s and '80s, Audio Visual Laboratories built a line of

 There was an appropriate pause and a HOME cue at the end of the track, to reset the two projectors.
 It ran great, for two months.
 Fun!

 She was kind enough to include me on the wall leading into the exhibit!

 Here's an image of the exhibition, from her website.

 Addendum: December 2011

 Look what I went and bought for $10 on ebay!
+It's an AVL Coyote.
 It looks brand new, and seems to work fine.
 I never used one of these things on a job (I think it was kind of low-end, relatively speaking).
-It drives 2 or 3 projectors, and can "load" or "dump" cues to and from "mag tape", and output positrak.
-At least I think it can.
-And, I do not believe that it can "hear" clocktrak.
-At least I think it can't.
+It can program a 3 projector slideshow, can "load" or "dump" cues to and from "mag tape", has a built-in Dove, and can input and output positrak.
+It can't make use of clocktrac, however.

 Here is the manual for the AVL Coyote!
 I recently found one!